 Photo: Travel Alberta

-Stand beneath a giant pysanka, Vegreville, Alberta —Built in 1974 as a nod to the area’s Ukrainian population, this nearly 10‑metre‑high egg’s pattern contains 524 star patterns and 2,208 equilateral triangles.
+Stand beneath a giant pysanka in Vegreville, Alberta —Built in 1974 as a nod to the area’s Ukrainian population, this nearly 10‑metre‑high egg’s pattern contains 524 star patterns and 2,208 equilateral triangles.
 It’s no wonder it took more than 12,000 hours to complete.

 Photo: Tourism Saskatchewan / Greg Huszar Photography

-See the world’s largest T. Rex skeleton, Eastend, Saskatchewan —Its nickname is Scotty, you can find it at the T.rex Discovery Centre (close to where it was uncovered in 1991) and, earlier this year, paleontologists crowned the dinosaur the biggest tyrannosaurus ever discovered – take that, “Sue” in Chicago.
+See the world’s largest T. Rex skeleton in Eastend, Saskatchewan —Its nickname is Scotty, you can find it at the T.rex Discovery Centre (close to where it was uncovered in 1991) and, in 2019, paleontologists crowned the dinosaur the biggest tyrannosaurus ever discovered – take that, “Sue” in Chicago.

-Kayak an impact crater, Lake Manicouagan, Quebec —Known as the “eye of Quebec,” this ring‑shaped body of water formed when an asteroid struck millions of years ago.
+Kayak an impact crater in central Quebec —Known as the “eye of Quebec,” Lake Manicouagan’s ring shape formed when an asteroid struck millions of years ago.
 It’s one of the largest impact craters on Earth.

 Photo: Tourism PEI, Sander Meurs, Basin Head

-Hear the sand sing, Basin Head Provincial Park, P.E.I. —Ditch your flip‑flops: Due to high amounts of silica in the sand, walking on “Singing Sands” beach produces a satisfying squeaking sound underfoot.
+Hear the sand sing at Basin Head Provincial Park, PEI —Ditch your flip‑flops: Due to high amounts of silica in the sand, walking on “Singing Sands” beach produces a satisfying squeaking sound underfoot.

-Drive on the ocean floor, Ministers Island, New Brunswick —Thanks to the area’s powerful tides, the water between the mainland near St. Andrews and this 500‑acre island, home to the historic Van Horne Estate, clears daily, allowing cars (and pedestrians) to traverse a bar road.
+Drive on the ocean floor at Ministers Island, New Brunswick —Thanks to the area’s powerful tides, the water between the mainland near Saint Andrews and this 500‑acre island, home to the historic Van Horne Estate, clears daily, allowing cars (and pedestrians) to traverse a bar road.